tetunori/p5.toio/README.md

 </p>

 # Description
-**p5.toio** is a library for controlling toio™ in p5.js environment.
+**p5.toio** is a library for controlling [toio™](https://toio.io/)Core Cube in p5.js environment.
-A lot of APIs on [toio™](https://toio.io/) can be used with just a simple step as below.
+A lot of APIs on toio™Core Cube can be used with just a simple step as below.
-beta-release(0.8.0)
+Beta-release(0.8.0) Now.

 **p5.toio** consists of 2 classes `P5tCube` and `P5tId`.
 `P5tCube` class supplies a lot of APIs and utilities enable us to control Cube easily.